Kensington Voice regularly collects updates from the Philadelphia Department of Public Health about the COVID-19 pandemic.

-Garrow wrote in an email that the health department strongly recommends that all children six months and older get vaccinated.
+James Garrow, communications director of the Philadelphia Department of Public Health, wrote in an email to Kensington Voice that the health department strongly recommends that all children six months and older get vaccinated.
 The health department has more information about vaccines for children under 5 on its blog.

 “For folks that are interested in vaccinating their child, the first place to look is at their pediatrician,” Garrow wrote.
 “Not every pediatrician is administering these vaccines, though.
 Some pharmacies are also vaccinating children as young as 3.”

-Some of the City’s health centers accept walk-ins for vaccinations throughout the weekday.
+Some of the City’s health centers accept walk-ins for vaccinations.
 Health Center 6, the closest location to the Kensington area at 301 W. Girard Ave., has walk-ins every weekday from 8 a.m. to 1 p.m.
 Click here to view a full list of locations.